Hoang-Nguyen-Huy/-ProjectBE2--RestaurantReservation/README.md

    - Restaurant owners can update and manage restaurant-specific information.

 3. **Table Management**:
-   - Restaurant owners can manage tables, including the number of people each table can accommodate, table types.
+   - Restaurant owners can manage tables, including the number of people each table can accommodate, and table types.

 4. **Reservation Requests**:
-   - Customers can create reservation requests specifying the number of information of customers, number of people, type table, date, time, requirment.
+   - Customers can create reservation requests specifying the number of information of customers, number of people, type table, date, time, and requirements.

 5. **View Reservation Requests**:
    - Both restaurant owners the details about reservation requests.

 6. **Confirm/Reject Reservations**:
-   - System can auto confirm or reject customer reservation requests based on table availability and other factors.
+   - System can auto-confirm or reject customer reservation requests based on table availability and other factors.

 ## Getting Started